 They fed this country nothing but lies about Trump and Russia for three long years.

-You know, they advanced and pushed every Democratic radical socialist talking point as it related to their phony impeachment hoax, all while ignoring quid pro quo Joe and Zero Experience Hunter.
+You know, they advanced and pushed every Democratic radical socialist talking point as it related to their phony impeachment hoax, all while ignoring Quid Pro quo, Joe, and Zero Experience Hunter.

-Oh, knowing what we know now, no, I would never have signed it.
+You know, we have Comey and even, what, Sally Yates, Rod Rosenstein, oh, knowing what we know now, no, I would never have signed it.

-Uh, a little late guys, and where's Durham, by the way?
+Little late guys, and where's Durham, by the way?

 Side note.